edwardcallow/tesco-jargon/c.md

 #### Cardboard display unit
 A unit that only needs the top taking off to display it on the shelves.
 This saves time as staff don’t have to transfer all the products on to the shelves.

-#### Colleague room card
-*Previously known as colleague room payment card, staffroom card and cardinal card* A card which staff in stores can load money onto and use instead of money to buy drinks and confectionery from vending machines.
-Replaced the cardinal card.

 #### Career break
 One of Tesco’s fexible working options open to staff with a minimum of two years’ service.
 A career break is between three months and five years.
 The reason for this may include bringing up a family, further education, caring for a sick relative or travelling abroad.
 With a career break employees are effectively resigning from the company and there is no guarantee of a job on their return.